The Law of Rhythm

 Most people exhaust themselves trying to fight the natural ebb and flow of life.
 They push when they should pause.
 They resist rest, then collapse.
 They chase momentum with no patience for the quiet phase.
 And in doing so, they burn out—not from the work, but from the misalignment.

 The Law of Rhythm governs everything.
 Seasons, sleep, creativity, progress.
-It’s not personal—it’s pattern.
+It’s not personal—it’s a pattern.
 You are part of that pattern.
 So the smartest move isn’t to override the rhythm.
 It’s to learn the timing.

 There will be seasons where you're on fire—energy high, ideas flowing, everything clicks.
 Use those windows.
 Move fast.
 Build.
 Create.
 But there will also be seasons that feel slower, foggier.
 That’s not failure.
 That’s the inhale.
 That’s when you recover, reflect, recalibrate.